aesara-devs/aesara/doc/extending/graph_rewriting.rst

 An :class:`EquilibriumDB` contains :class:`NodeRewriter` or :class:`OptimizationDatabase` objects.
 Each of them has a name and an arbitrary number of tags.
-When a :class:`OptimizationQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumOptimizer`, which is returned.
+When a :class:`OptimizationQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumGraphRewriter`, which is returned.
 If the :class:`SequenceDB` contains :class:`OptimizationDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places